 Cupcakes adapted from tasteofhome.com.

 Chocolate Buttercream Frosting

-3 tsp. instant espresso powder, dissolved in 1-1/2 tsp. water
+1-1/2 tsp instant espresso powder, dissolved in a teaspoon of water

-Chop the chocolates and place them in a heat-proof bowl set over a pan of simmering water.
+Place the chocolate in a heat-proof bowl set over a pan of simmering water.
 Stir until melted and set aside until cooled to room temperature.

 Mix the egg whites, sugar, cream of tartar and salt in the bowl of an electric mixer fitted with a whisk attachment.
 Place the bowl of egg whites over the pan of simmering water and heat the egg whites until they are warm to the touch, about 5 minutes.
 Return the bowl to the electric mixer and whisk on high speed for 5 minutes, or until the meringue is cool and holds a stiff peak.

 Add the butter, 1 T at a time, while beating on medium speed.
 Scrape down the bowl, add the melted chocolate, vanilla, espresso and rum, if using, and mix for one minute or until the chocolate is completely blended in.
 If the butter seems very soft, allow it to cool and beat it again.